-To understand the payment information, we give you in this chapter, you need to know about the types of out-of-pocket costs you may pay for your covered services.
+To understand the payment information we give you in this chapter, you need to know about the types of out-of-pocket costs you may pay for your covered services.

-- The "deductible" is the amount you must pay for medical services before our plan begins to pay its share.
-(Section 1.2 tells you more about your plan deductible.) - A "copayment" is the fixed amount you pay each time you receive certain medical services.
+- The "deductible" is the amount you must pay for medical services before our plan begins to pay its share. - A "copayment" is the fixed amount you pay each time you receive certain medical services.
 You pay a copayment at the time you get the medical service.
 (The Medical Benefits Chart in Section 2 tells you more about your copayments.) - "Coinsurance" is the percentage you pay of the total cost of certain medical services.
 You pay a coinsurance at the time you get the medical service.
 (The Medical Benefits Chart in Section 2 tells you more about your coinsurance.)